This $129 Item Will Help You Sleep Like a Baby Every Single Night

 Could slipping under a 15- to 30-pound blanket help you beat your insomnia?

 Leszek Glasner/ShutterstockYou toss and turn.
 You’ve tried all the insomniacs’ tricks for getting more shut-eye.
 If a good night’s sleep is still something you can only dream about, there may be an easy solution: a weighted blanket.
 Research suggests the extra weight can help insomniacs sleep sounder—according to a 2020 study by the American Academy of Sleep Medicine, participants who used a weighted blanket for four weeks reported reduced insomnia, better sleep, more energy and fewer symptoms of fatigue, depression and anxiety.

 So is it a good fit for you?
-A weighted blanket is pretty much what it sounds like: Made up of pellet-filled pockets, the blankets weigh anywhere from four to 30 pounds.
+A weighted blanket is pretty much what it sounds like: Made up of pellet-filled pockets, it weighs anywhere from four to 30 pounds.
 The concept stems from deep-touch therapy, often used for children on the autism spectrum, which uses the idea that heavy, secure contact helps ground and relax a person by increasing the release of the mood-lifting neurotransmitter serotonin.
-The therapy is often used with children who have autism or attentional issues.

 Research published in the Journal of Alternative and Complementary Medicine suggests that the blankets can lower levels of cortisol, a stress hormone.
 A 2015 Swedish study sponsored by a weighted blanket manufacturer found that the blankets improved insomniacs’ sleep quality and length.
 Another study published in Occupational Therapy in Mental Health found that the blankets successfully decreased distress and visible signs of anxiety in patients; 20 out of 32 participants reported feeling less anxious after using one.